Mrazator/send-it-2.0/README.md

 ## TODOs
 - action tests
 - try catch - dont show console.log but custom errors
+- repair load more btn
+- try to load only one message with polling
+- delete containers -> move to components

 ## Questions
 - when using redux, is it good idea to have component separated in component and container file?
 Personally i don't like the idea that i have my component in three different files (too messy)